dojonorth/fun-basics-dojo/README.md

 * Depending on the time you have you could implement a list from scratch or piggyback on top of the existing list type.
 If you go for the piggyback option, then don't just delegate to the existing list's map/flatMap methods!
 * This exercise provides more evidence of the limitations of map as compared to flatMap.
 Using only map, there is no way to change the number of elements in a List.
 It is only possible to modify the type or value of the available elements, but the number of elements will remain the same.

-### Sequencing
+### Sequencing the Heart of the Monad
 The way that this dojo has approached the Codeball, aka Options, has put a lot of emphasis on the 'flatten' operation - the ability for monads to reconcile a level of nesting into a single flat structure.
-All monads do this (it's a consequence of the Right identity law), although they may not actually feature a flatten operation that they expose as such.
+Taking this tact, hopefully made for an easier introduction and helped better couch the exercises.
+It is true that all monads will perform some sort of internal flattening (it's a consequence of the Right identity law) - although they may not actually expose it - however, it'd be a msitake to come away thinking that this is the essence of how to think about them.

-We saw with the ImprovedWildCodemonCaptureSpec exercise how when we make multiple calls to flatMap, we'll execute each in order and then flatten them out in reverse order after all of the functions have executed.
-This behaviour hints at the defining behaviour that people talk about when they're discussing monads which is *their ability to sequence computations*.
+We saw with the ImprovedWildCodemonCaptureSpec exercise how when we make multiple calls to flatMap, they execute each in order and then are flattened out in reverse order once all of the functions have executed.
+This behaviour hints at the defining behaviour that people talk about when they're discussing monads which is actually *their ability to sequence computations*.
-When you combine monads with flatMap, you're specifying an execution order, along with some dealing some other extra complication that is the defining characteristic to the particular monad in question.
+When you combine monads with flatMap, you're specifying an execution order.
+FlatMap always has to deal with this along with handling some extra complexity that is the defining charcteristic of the particular monad you're dealing with.
 This extra behaviour is commonly called the monad's 'effect'.
 Examples include:
 * *Option:* The effect is that it models a sequence of operations that may fail.
 * *Future:* The effect is that the operations may be executed asyncronously in different computational contexts.
 * *Writer*: The effect is that a provided parameter is made available to all the operations.